Marquis de Lafayette: Hero of two worlds

-Lafayette visited America in 1784–1785 where he enjoyed an enthusiastic welcome, visiting all the states.
-The trip included a visit to Washington's farm at Mount Vernon on 17 August.
+Lafayette visited America from 1784 to 1785 where he enjoyed an enthusiastic welcome, visiting all the states.
+The trip included a visit to Washington's farm at Mount Vernon on August 17.
 He addressed the Virginia House of Delegates where he called for "liberty of all mankind" and urged the abolition of slavery, and he urged the Pennsylvania Legislature to help form a federal union (the states were then bound by the Articles of Confederation).
 He visited the Mohawk Valley in New York to participate in peace negotiations with the Iroquois, some of whom he had met in 1778.
 He received an honorary degree from Harvard University, a portrait of Washington from the city of Boston, and a bust from the state of Virginia.
 Maryland's legislature honored him by making him and his male heirs "natural born Citizens" of the state, which made him a natural-born citizen of the United States after the 1789 ratification of the Constitution.
 (Note: The New York Times article contained a facsimile and transcript of the Maryland Act:

 "An Act to naturalize Major General the Marquis de la Fayette and his Heirs Male Forever. ...
 Be it enacted by the General Assembly of Maryland – that the Marquis de la Fayette and his Heirs male forever shall be and they and each of them are hereby deemed adjudged and taken to be natural born Citizens of this State and shall henceforth be instilled to all the Immunities, Rights and Privileges of natural born Citizens thereof, they and every one of them conforming to the Constitution and Laws of this State in the Enjoyment and Exercise of such Immunities, Rights and Privileges.")

 Lafayette later boasted that he had become an American citizen before the concept of French citizenship existed.
 Connecticut, Massachusetts, and Virginia also granted him citizenship.
 Lafayette made the Hôtel de La Fayette in Paris's rue de Bourbon an important meeting place for Americans there.
 Benjamin Franklin, John and Sarah Jay, and John and Abigail Adams met there every Monday and dined in company with Lafayette's family and the liberal nobility, including Clermont-Tonnerre and Madame de Staël.
 Lafayette continued to work on lowering trade barriers in France to American goods, and on assisting Franklin and Jefferson in seeking treaties of amity and commerce with European nations.
 He also sought to correct the injustices that Huguenots in France had endured since the revocation of the Edict of Nantes a century before.